rwanderc/blog/content/posts/2022-07-28-spring-multirabbit.markdown

 - SpringBoot 2.6.x -> `spring-multirabbit:2.6.0`
 - SpringBoot 2.5.x -> `spring-multirabbit:2.5.0`

-There are some cases where SpringBoot's APIs changes break compabitility with `spring-multirabbit`, and it requires another version, however this is very unlikely to happen.
+There are some cases where SpringBoot's APIs changes break compatibility with `spring-multirabbit`, and it requires another version, however this is very unlikely to happen.
 More info regarding compatibility in the [project's wiki page][compatibility].